-The investments above include investments in quoted equity securities that are denominated in Singapore Dollars that offer the Group the opportunity for return through fair value gains.
+The investments above include investments in quoted equity securities and unit trusts that are denominated in Singapore Dollars and US Dollars that offer the Group the opportunity for return through fair value gains.
 They have no fixed maturity or coupon rate.